 Capital charges

-Group 2017 N\$'000 2016 N\$'000
+Group 2018 N\$'000 2017 N\$'000

-Interest rate risk 12,653 11,085
+Interest rate risk 40,737 12,653

-Foreign exchange risk 15,218 37,068
+Foreign exchange risk 7,312 15,218

 3.4.
-Liquidity risk

-Liquidity risk is the risk that the group is unable to meet its payment obligations associated with its financial liabilities when they fall due and to replace funds when they are withdrawn.
+Liquidity risk Liquidity risk is the risk that the group is unable to meet its payment obligations associated with its financial liabilities when they fall due and to replace funds when they are withdrawn.

 Liquidity risk is inherent in the group's business endeavours and represents the ability of the group to fund increases in assets and meet its financial obligations in a timely manner as they come due without incurring excessive costs, while complying with all statutory and regulatory requirements.
-The bank is the largest contributors to the group's liquidity risk.
+The bank is the largest contributor to the group's liquidity risk.
 The liquidity risk framework and Contingency Funding Plan (CFP) sets out the minimum liquidity risk management requirements for the bank, and explains the low-level internal control processes.
 Under the policy, the bank is required to manage current and future liquidity positions in a prudent manner.
-This framework formalises the liquidity risk management processes of the bank, the goal of which is to:
+This framework formalizes the liquidity risk management process of the bank, the goal of which is to:

-- maintain liquidity risk at a manageable level through assessment and monitoring; - assess and advise against any permanent or temporary adverse changes to the liquidity position of the banks; - set and monitor limits for funding mix, investment products and client exposures: - monitor all applicable financial and statutory ratios; and - identify those liquidity triggers that may entail the activation of the CFP.
+- maintain liquidity risk at a manageable level through assessment and monitoring; - assess and advise against any permanent or temporary adverse changes to the liquidity position of the bank; - set and monitor limits for funding mix, investment products and client exposures; - monitor all applicable financial and statutory ratios; and - identify those liquidity triggers that may entail the activation of the CFP.

-The framework sets out rules to effectively control liquidity risk within the risk-return parameters dictated by the board of directors' risk appetite.
-The banks also conduct external-assisted CFP testing at appropriate intervals to evaluate the effectiveness thereof, whilst also continuously enhancing the risk management processes.
+The framework sets out rules to effectively control liquidity risk within the riskreturn parameters dictated by the board of directors' risk appetite.
+The bank also conducts an external-assisted CFP testing to evaluate the effectiveness thereof, whilst also continuously enhancing the risk management process.